-labor supply and the link between pension and permanent income.
+While the late-career labor supply dimension was a focal point of the reform, some provisions affected early-career labor supply incentives and the link between benefits and income.
 Even holding late-career labor supply fixed, removing the 30-year career length cap implicitly redistributes from workers with short early careers to workers with long early careers.
-Separately, the reform had a complex effect along the income dimension.
-The reform increased the cap on pensionable income by roughly 25%, but it also increased the minimum pension benefit amount by about 40%.
+Turning to the income dimension, the reform increased the cap on pensionable income by roughly 25%, but it also increased the minimum pension benefit amount by about 40%.
 The first of these provisions redistributes toward workers near the top of the annual income distribution, while the second provision redistributed toward workers near the bottom of the lifetime income distribution, which comprises workers with low annual income and/or short careers.

 Retirement vs. Claiming A dimension of pension design that we ignore in this paper, due to the specifics of our context, are claiming incentives.
-Pensions can be claimed from age 61, which we refer to as the early retirement age.
-Unlike many other countries, Sweden has no earnings test whereby pension benefits are reduced for those continuing to work after claiming the pension benefits.
-In the ATP system, claiming before age 65 resulted in a nearly actuarially fair reduction in benefits, while benefits are adjusted slightly more for those claiming after age 65.
-In the NDC system, the adjustments are on average actuarially fair by design: claiming pensions earlier means that the sum of pensionable earnings is divided by the longer life expectancy.
-Consistent with the idea that retirement and claiming are de-coupled in Sweden, we observe much more variation in retirement ages compared to claiming ages, as illustrated in Appendix Figure A-3.15 In quantifying the effects of the reform on incentives above we focused for simplicity on the case where individuals claim at 65, which empirically is the most relevant case; we discuss and conduct further analysis on this point in Appendix A.
+Pensions can be claimed from age 61.
+Unlike many countries, Sweden has no earnings test whereby pension benefits are reduced for those continuing to work after claiming.
+In the ATP system, claiming before age 65 resulted in a nearly actuarially fair reduction in benefits, while benefits are adjusted slightly more for those claiming after 65.
+In the NDC system, the adjustments are on average actuarially fair by design, because pension benefits are scaled by life expectancy at claiming age.
+Empirically, we observe more variation in retirement ages than in claiming ages - see Appendix Figure A-3.

-Other Social Insurance Motivated by our conceptual framework, we focus on retirement defined as the moment individuals stop working permanently.
-On top of the three pillars of the pension system, other components of the social insurance system in Sweden, such as disability insurance or unemployment insurance, provide transfers to cushion the shock of losing employment for the elderly.
-Although these are not explicitly called "pension" benefits, such benefits received by workers at the moment they stop working do affect the profile of their labor supply incentives in old age.
-Non-pension social insurance benefits also contribute to "pensionable earnings" in determining a workers pension benefits, in both the ATP and NDC system.
-Because of all this, we integrate these benefits as part of the overall pension system when computing the NPVs of benefits related to stopping to work at different ages.
-We provide details on these computations in Appendix A, and explore the robustness of the pension benefits.16
+Other Social Insurance Programs Motivated by our conceptual framework, we focus on retirement defined as the moment individuals stop working permanently.
+Although they are not labelled pension benefits, components of the Swedish social insurance system like disability insurance and unemployment insurance can cushion the shock of losing employment for the elderly.
+Such benefits affect workers' labor supply incentives in old age, both directly and because these benefits generate "pensionable earnings."
+We include these benefits as part of the overall pension system in Figure 1B.